dandrewgarvin/node-global-scripts/merge/README.md

 There are a few additional options that can be passed in:

-- `help` lists all the available commands
+- `-h, --help` lists all the available commands
+- `-v, --version` list the current version of the script
-- `new <name>` allows the user to switch to a new local branch after pulling the code from the first specified branch
+- `-n, --new <name>` allows the user to switch to a new local branch after pulling the code from the first specified branch
-- `checkout <name>` allows the user to check out to an existing local branch
+- `-c, --checkout <name>` allows the user to check out to an existing local branch